La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab1.md

 The form with the explicit infinitive is more natural in _gua\spi_.
 When retroactive downjumps are allowed you have to finish an entire sentence structure and hear the next word, possibly a downjump, before you can place the structure in the parse tree.
 However, all natural languages allow afterthought sentence connectives as in the above examples, and speakers rarely use forethought forms where the beginning of the antecedent sentence is marked.
-I wonder if users might resist an absolute requirement to put _``!vo -ge''_ at the beginning of the antecedent sentence.
+I wonder if users might resist an absolute requirement to put _!vo -ge_ at the beginning of the antecedent sentence.

 Speakers, please try to minimize the use of retroactive downjumps.
 We shall see if it is feasible to outlaw them completely.

 Since the antecedent sentence starts out at the top level, it is asserted by default and remains thus after the downjump.
 The consequent sentence is an ordinary infinitive, which is not asserted.
-If you wish to assert it, or the antecedent when not using the retroactive downjump, put in a _``ge''_ prefix as shown for the explicit infinitive antecedent.
+If you wish to assert it, or the antecedent when not using the retroactive downjump, put in a _ge_ prefix as shown for the explicit infinitive antecedent.

-A sentence start word _``^:u''_ connects sentences with coordinated arguments, and such a group acts as a unit for retroactive downjumps. _``^:e''_ also makes such units, but the arguments are not coordinated.
-More complicated groupings are best handled by making explicit infinitive arguments out of the component sentences and using _``ge''_ to assert them, or by assigning names to the sentences and subsequently asserting a causal relation among the antecedents of the names.
+A sentence start word _^:u_ connects sentences with coordinated arguments, and such a group acts as a unit for retroactive downjumps. _^:e_ also makes such units, but the arguments are not coordinated.
+More complicated groupings are best handled by making explicit infinitive arguments out of the component sentences and using _ge_ to assert them, or by assigning names to the sentences and subsequently asserting a causal relation among the antecedents of the names.

-The retroactive downjump _``fy''_ relocates the sub-phrase before it at the same level, to become the first case of the following predicate at the same level.
-It roughly translates the infix ``and'' that connects a list of arguments in English.
+The retroactive downjump _fy_ relocates the sub-phrase before it at the same level, to become the first case of the following predicate at the same level.
+It roughly translates the infix and that connects a list of arguments in English.
 For example,

 >